 Is Moraine Lake open?

 The road to Moraine Lake is currently open for the season.
 The road to Moraine Lake closes for the winter yearly due to avalanche risk.
-On average, the road to Moraine Lake is open every year from Late May/Early June to Mid October — weather-dependent.
+On average, the road to Moraine Lake is open every year from Early June to Mid October — weather-dependent.
+In 2024, the road is scheduled to open on June 1st.

 Where is Moraine Lake?